-Ultimately, improving transparency, and therefore the efficiency of arbitration, is contingent upon the elucidation of information only where it is appropriate to do so with the consent of the parties.
-There are important developments which should be encouraged, including: i) the publication of arbitral awards, ii) illuminating arbitral procedure and iii) improving access to objective information on arbitrator performance.
-It is my belief that transparency will prove to be useful in improving the legitimacy and efficiency of international commercial arbitration, ensuring that it remains the preferred method of international dispute resolution in the future.
+Ultimately, improving transparency is contingent upon the elucidation of information only where it is appropriate to do so with the consent of the parties.
+There are important developments which should be encouraged, including: (i) the publication of arbitral awards, (ii) illuminating arbitral procedure and (iii) improving access to objective information on arbitrator performance.
+Transparency will prove to be useful in improving the legitimacy and efficiency of international commercial arbitration, ensuring that it remains among the preferred methods of international dispute resolution in the future.